What is EXERCISE ADDICTION?

 Anorexia Athletica: People diagnosed with Anorexia Athletica will exercise regardless of pain, sickness, injury, illness or any such discomfort.

 Body Dysmorphophobia: People diagnosed with Body Dysmorphophobia perceive parts of their bodies to be odd or different.
-These individuals may go to any extends to fix or hide the flaws, which in most cases are imaginary.
+These individuals may go to any extent to fix or hide the flaws, which are imaginary in most cases.

 The Role of HORMONES in Exercise Addiction:

-When we exercise our bodies release hormones like endorphins, serotonin, dopamine etc. These are natural painkillers and act like morphine.
+When we exercise, our bodies release hormones like endorphins, serotonin, dopamine etc. These are natural painkillers and act like morphine.
 These hormones interact with the receptors in the brain to reduce pain perception, eventually triggering a positive feeling in the mind.
-Although most exercise addicts are not even aware of the existence of these hormones, genuinely speaking, they are addicted to the release of these hormones, which make them addicted to exercising.
+Although most exercise addicts are not even aware of the existence of these hormones, they are addicted to this post-exercise hormonal release.
+This hormonal release makes them addicted to exercising.

 The EXERCISE ADDICTION Checklist:

 You continue to exercise even when it does more harm than good.
-For example, experiencing knee pain when running, when sick, against doctors’ advice, when injured etc.
+For example, experiencing knee pain when running, sick, against doctors' advice, injured, etc.